+- City human resources managers

-- City planning departments
+- City employees when interacting with the public

 - City elected officials

-- City human resources managers

 - City volunteers

-- City employees when interacting with the public

 The most important thing to remember is that-unlike individual citizens or private businesses-if the government is acting (passing a law, enforcing an ordinance, arresting a person, etc.) it must adhere to the First Amendment and Article I, Section 8.
 This rule is called the "state action doctrine."11